Skip Maine state header navigation

 563-3511 (V)

-Providing case management, crisis assessment, residential, day and employment services to individuals with developmental disabilities.
+Providing case management, crisis assessment, residential, day and employment services to individuals with intellectual disabilities.
 American Sign Language and visual gestural communication training provided to deaf and hard-of-hearing clients and staff working with them.
+Section 21 funded Non-Traditional Communication Services (visual gestural) to non-Mobius clients may be provided depending on location.

 Mobius Communication Assessment Project

-This project provides visual gestural (gesture/signing) and mixed modes of communication assessment for adults with mental retardation who are deaf, hard of hearing or hearing but nonvocal and are being served by the Department of Health and Human Services.
+This program provides ASL, spoken English, low and high technology resources and training as well as visual gestural (gesture/signing) and mixed modes of communication information, resources, assessment and referrals for individuals with intellectual disabilities who are d/Deaf, d/Deaf blind, hard of hearing or hearing but nonverbal and are being served by the Department of Health and Human Services.
 Training and workshops in visual gestural communication and working with consumers who are deaf or hard of hearing are available on a limited basis.
-Consultation services to improve consumer's communication are also available on a limited basis and may be reimbursed under the MaineCare Waiver.
+Consultation services to improve consumer's communication are also available under the MaineCare Waiver Section 21.
+We provide non-traditional communication services to people receiving services from other agencies as well as ours.

 Motivational Services, Inc. (MoCo)